heldr/ftpm/README.md

 HOW TO USE
 ----------
 FTPM allows you to manage system fonts (.ttf).
 You can also generate web font files(.woff), CSS from google and CSS with datauri code schema.
-Those helpers works perfect with Mac and Linux.
-(Windows maybe soon).

-### System font
+### System font (for Mac and Linux ...
+Windows maybe soon)

 FTPM would install a True Type font into your User font path